Resistance Calculator

 6 Band Resistor:

-Our electric resistance calculator takes into consideration the desk under to decode the shade code into price:
+Our electrical resistance calculator takes into account the table below to decode the colour code into value:

 Serial Resistance: